usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Defining Success for Your Digital Services Acquisition** | This sprint helps learners define what success looks like for a digital service acquisition.
 Learners will develop product visions, user stories, and outcome-oriented objectives to clarify mission needs.
 The sprint also introduces methods for identifying constraints such as policy, technology, or capacity that may impact delivery, and offers tools to frame success criteria beyond traditional compliance metrics. | Develop a shared understanding of your agency’s needs and constraints, and define success criteria for your digital service procurement. |

 ### Topics
-- Defining Success for Your Digital Services Acquisition Overview
+- Defining success for your digital services acquisition overview
-- From Discovery to Strategy
+- From discovery to strategy
-- Defining Constraints Before Acquisition Strategy Begins
+- Defining constraints before acquisition strategy begins

 ## Sprint 4: Conducting Effective Market Research